HamidrezaEiv/KPCA-DeepONet/README.rst

 Installation
 ------------

-Clone the repository and install locally (in editable mode so changes in the code are immediately reflected without having to reinstall):
+Clone the repository and locally install it in editable mode:

 .. code::